 National Eggnog Day is coming up on Christmas Eve!
-Today, everyone who loves a drink buys it in a store or prepares it on their own.
-It’s great that this tradition has passed through the centuries and annually reminds of itself.
+Today, everyone who loves a drink can buy it in a store or prepare it themselves.
+This tradition has been passed down through the centuries and is an annual reminder of the holiday season.

-The ingredients of the drink are the simplest.
-The old version used egg yolks, powdered sugar, milk, a pint of brandy, all topped with whipped egg whites.
-Salt, vanillin, cinnamon, nutmeg are often added to the modern version.
-The availability and invention of the British writer Pierce Egana to add alcohol to the composition did its job: in colonial America, the drink was very popular in the 1820s.
+The ingredients for eggnog are quite simple.
+The original version used egg yolks, powdered sugar, milk, and a pint of brandy, all topped with whipped egg whites.
+Modern recipes often include added spices such as salt, vanillin, cinnamon, and nutmeg.
+The invention of British writer Pierce Egan to add alcohol to the recipe helped make eggnog popular in colonial America in the 1820s.

 Eggnog may have been derived from the British posset.
-The prototype was prepared from hot milk, fermented with wine or beer.
-The first mention of the name dates back to 1775 – the term was used in the New Jersey Journal.
-The article was about a guy who drinks a glass of drink every day.
+The original version was made with hot milk and some form of fermented beverage such as wine or beer.
+The first use of the name was in 1775 in the New Jersey Journal, which referred to a man who drank a glass of the drink each day.

-- the first president George Washington was very fond of experimenting and created his own recipe with the addition of rum, sherry and whiskey.
-The strength of the drink went off scale – not everyone had the courage to drink it;
+- The first president of the United States, George Washington, was a fan of experimenting and created his own recipe of eggnog that included rum, sherry and whiskey.
+It was said to be so strong that not everyone had the courage to drink it!

-- some researchers suggest that the name comes from the word “noggin”, meaning a small wooden mug;
+- Some researchers suggest that the name “eggnog” comes from the word “noggin”, meaning a small wooden mug.

-- more than 135 million pounds of the drink is consumed annually by the American population.
+- More than 135 million pounds of eggnog is consumed each year by the American population.

 Prepare an eggnog and treat your friends!
-Organize a fun party and discuss plans for the holidays.
-Try unusual recipes and be inspired by them.
-Ready mixes are widely sold in stores – buy your favorite flavors and enjoy them.
+Organize a fun party and discuss your plans for the holidays.
+Try out unusual recipes and be inspired by them.
+Ready-made mixes are available in stores, so you can buy your favorite types and enjoy them.

 National Eggnog Day is observed on December 24 each year.